 - Keep up with patches and updates.
 It should go without saying that you keep your enterprise on top of this.
 It’s relatively easy maintenance that can save you a lot of trouble.

 - Educate users about risk, prevention and policy.
 Make sure IT administrators have a firm understanding about your company’s security policies and practices, and train other staff to be on the lookout for suspicious emails.
 Training sessions dedicated specifically to cybersecurity are a good idea.

 - Restrict access where possible.
 If fewer users have access to valuable data, then fewer accounts can be affected.
 Categorize users according to their access levels and grant only enough privilege for users to do the tasks their jobs require.

 - Use biometrics and/or multi-factor authentication.
 This can help protect your company from RDP brute force attacks.

 - Consider a bastion host.
 This is a specialized node that processes and filters all incoming traffic, acting as a gateway and preventing malicious traffic from entering the network.
 Since it’s deliberately exposed, it needs to be streamlined, removed of any unnecessary software, and strictly monitored and maintained.
 But it can help guard the network behind it, and in some cases it can even draw attacks in order to deflect them and trace their source.

 - Monitor continually with good anti-ransomware guards.
 When it comes to cybersecurity, Microsoft has got your back–and we do too.
 A security plan costs a lot less than a ransomware payment.

 - Contact us for more tips on how to equip yourself with the best protection.
-Infused Innovations is considered one the top 10 security providers.
-Whatever your security needs are, we can help you.
+You can also read our Guide to Ransomware Protection with Microsoft 365.
+As one the top 10 security providers, we’re here to help you keep your company safe.